fabianlucien/personal-website/README.md

 ## personal website
 My personal/portfolio website.
 Designed and build in less then a day.
-I plan to update it (new feature/pages/..) with every update of my portfolio.
+More features, pages and content coming soon!

 ### build with/tools used
 - React